-An updated map with all truck parking is shown in Figure 1.1.
-In this map, new truck parking facilities are shown in pink and the old parking facilities are shown in blue.
+This Phase II also updated the list of truck parking options in the State, shown in Figure 1.1.
+In this map, new truck parking facilities are shown in pink and the truck parking facilities identified in the Phase I study are shown in blue.
+Net increase over 2016 in the number of truck parking locations is 13 with an increase of 1,033 spaces.

-Figure 1.1 New Truck Parking Facility Locations in North Carolina
+Figure 1.1 Truck Parking Facility Locations in North Carolina (2019 Update)